raspberrypilearning/explore-a-3d-world/en/step_2.md

 --- task ---

-Click on the Cube in the Scene view or Hierarchy to select it.
+Click on the Cube in the Scene view or Hierarchy window to select it.

 **Choose** You can either:

-+ Change the Y position in the Inspector to 0.5 (half the height of the cube)
++ Change the Y position in the Inspector to 0.5 (half the height of the cube):

 ![The Transform component for the Cube with the y position coordinate set to 0.5](images/y-transform-cube.png)

-+ Drag the green arrow up until the cube sits on the plane.
++ Drag the green arrow up until the cube sits on the plane:

 ![An animated gif showing the move arrows on the cube with the mouse pointer dragging up the y axis so the cube rises and sits on the plane.](images/drag-y-axis.gif)